ndiayesamba1996/restyled.io/Applying-Fixes-Locally.md

 - The contributors runs this command and pushes
 - The Restyled PR status is now Green

-This workflow is available in all scenarios, not just open source repositories, so anyone who finds this easier should take advantage!
+This workflow is available in all scenarios, though it's particularly useful when Restyled is [unable to make sibling PRs](https://github.com/restyled-io/restyled.io/wiki/Common-Errors:-Restyle-PR-not-created#the-original-pr-is-from-a-fork).
+Anyone who finds this easier should take advantage!
 You can even configure Restyled to never open PRs, if you prefer.

 ### My Jobs say the patch is empty